Boat Tour Agency – We’re Family Owned and Committed to the Quality of Your Experience.

 Basic Sailing Rules 101

-Sailing, like all racing activities, has several instructions or rules written on downloadable pdf pages and due for review in 2024.
+Sailing, like all racing activities, has several instructions or rules written on downloadable PDF pages and is due for review in 2024.

 To avoid the possibility of collision with another craft or yacht, or not having any fun, it is advisable to follow all the rules stated by the organizer club and U.S. sailing.
 Here are essential rules to follow when sailing.